Effective as of March 30, 2021.

 How We Share Your Personal Information

 Service providers.
-We may share your personal information with third-party companies and individuals that provide services on our behalf or help us operate the Services (such as customer support, website troubleshooting, hosting, analytics, email delivery, marketing, and database management services).
+We may share your personal information with third-party companies and individuals that provide services on our behalf or help us operate the Services (such as customer support, website troubleshooting, hosting, analytics, email delivery, marketing, administrators of Challenges, and database management services).

 - Microsoft (we use Microsoft Azure for websites and most databases, as well as CRM services; all long-term data backups are held within Azure). https://privacy.microsoft.com/en-us/privacystatement